adobe/aem-genai-assistant/README.md

 ### Deployment

 - `npm run deploy` to build and deploy all actions on Runtime and static files to CDN
-- `QA` and `Production` workspaces are protected from accidental local deployments with `pre-app-build` App Builder hook
+- `QA` and `Production` workspaces are protected from accidental local deployments with `pre-app-deploy` App Builder hook

 ### Configuration